BlokasLabs/pisound-docs/Pisound-App.md

 ## Software Setup
 ### Raspberry Pi

 First, make sure that Pisound is set up and that `pisound-btn --version` says it’s 1.05 or higher and `pisound-ctl --version` says it's 1.03 or higher.
-If it is not, follow the install instructions on [Installing/Updating The Pisound Software](software#installingupdating-the-pisound-software).
+If it is not, follow the install instructions on [Installing The Pisound Software](Software.md#installing-the-pisound-software).
 The `install-pisound.sh` will update the software even if some previous version was already installed.

 If using Raspberry Pi without built-in Bluetooth support, connect a USB Bluetooth dongle to it.